Make It in Brooklyn Meetup: The Promise and Dangers of Facial Recognition

 - Noah Levenson, technologist and artist, Mozilla Foundation

 This will be a half-hour long discussion and Q&A, leaving plenty of time to enjoy some food and drinks, and to meet some fascinating people in Brooklyn.
+Tickets are $5 and include food and drink, though there are still a few early bird free tickets left, so get those while you can!

 With many thanks to our Keystone Sponsor: NYU Tandon School of Engineering.